soniasocadagui/mdaheatwaves/README.md

 │   ├── Global Burden of Disease study
 │   └── Temperature data
 ```
-7. For each Jupyter notebook available in the "code" folder, change the following path to your local directory where the repository was downloaded.
+7. For each Jupyter notebook available in the `code` folder, change the following path to your local directory where the repository was downloaded.
 ```
 # Main path
 root_path = r"C:\Users\Sonita\Documents\KU_Leuven\Subjects\2022-1\Modern Data Analytics\5.
 New_Project\github"